theorignalmapdcodex/dtk531_i-10/README.md

 ## Evidence of Result

 ### Condition 1 - Green Being Detected
-A screenshot of the camera feed showing a green colored (Raspeberry Pi itself) object with a rectangle labeled "Green" around it.
-The console shows "GREEN DETECTED, IT'S A GO - LET'S RUN THE STEPPER MOTOR".
+`A screenshot of the camera feed showing a green colored (Raspeberry Pi itself) object with a rectangle labeled "Green" around it.
+The console shows "GREEN DETECTED, IT'S A GO - LET'S RUN THE STEPPER MOTOR"`

 ![alt text](image.png)

 ### Condition 2 - A Color Either Than Green (Red or Blue)
-A screenshot of the camera feed showing a red or blue object with a rectangle labeled "Red" or "Blue" around it.
-The console shows "SAW A COLOR EITHER THAN GREEN WHICH IS RED OR BLUE".
+`A screenshot of the camera feed showing a red or blue object with a rectangle labeled "Red" or "Blue" around it.
+The console shows "SAW A COLOR EITHER THAN GREEN WHICH IS RED OR BLUE"`

 ![alt text](image-1.png)

 ## Notes
-- Adjust HSV ranges in `color_detection.py` if color detection isn’t accurate:
-  - Green: `[(40, 50, 50), (80, 255, 255)]`
-  - Red: `[(0, 120, 70), (10, 255, 255)]`
-  - Blue: `[(100, 150, 0), (140, 255, 255)]`
 - The LED blinking and motor running for green detection run simultaneously, taking ~2.25 seconds (the longer of the two durations).

-## `Requirements.txt`
+## Requirements.txt

 picamera2==0.3.12
 opencv-python==4.8.1.78